The United States At 250 - Day 2

 Joseph - God will add: In Genesis God providentially places Joseph in Egypt.
 He becomes Pharaoh’s right hand & protects both his own people & those of Egypt and the nations.
 In Matthew & Luke, Joseph is kind, listens to the angel who warns him about Herod’s plan, & protects his family by migrating them to Egypt.

-When we put these names together & survey the list of New Testament characters who might fit all of these names simultaneously, it’s pretty clear that there is only one candidate whose presence in the narrative comprehensively fits the bill — Joseph of Arimathea, a town many believed might have once existed in Judea, but is most likely fictional (on the Earth at least), being instead a literary device that calls attention to his “home office,” Mount Moriah & his heavenward outlook.
+When we put these names together & survey the list of New Testament characters who might fit all of these names simultaneously, it’s pretty clear that there is only one candidate whose presence in the narrative comprehensively fits the bill — Joseph of Arimathea, a town many believed might have once existed in Judea, but whose name is most likely fictional (on the Earth at least), being instead a literary device that calls attention to his “home office,” Mount Moriah & his heavenward outlook.

 Comments